 - Failure to correctly apply or allocate payments made by borrowers.

-- Pushed borrowers to pay more on loans than they could or pushing them into forbearance.
+- Pushed borrowers to pay more on loans than they could or pushed them into forbearance.

 - Obscured information about maintaining lower payments.